In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 Downloading MariaDB

-Step 3 – Select the way we want to start the installation of the features and choose the directory that stores the MariaDB files and click on the Next button.
-The default location on windows is C:\Program Files MariaDB 10.6\
+3. Select the way we want to start the installation of the features and choose the directory that stores the MariaDB files and click on the Next button.
+The default location on Windows is C:\Program Files MariaDB 10.6\

-Step 4 – Create a password for the Root user account.
-You will later use this password to access MariaDB Server.
-The root user is the default user which has all the privileges
+4. Create a password for the Root user account.
+You will later use this password to access the MariaDB Server.
+The root user is the default user, which has all the privileges

 If you don’t want the root user to log in from remote machines, uncheck the Enable access from remote machines for 'root' user